-Page Editor: Fra Cooke
+Page Editor: Paul Neate

-Page last Reviewed: 19 Feb 2013|
+Page last Reviewed: 10 Feb 2022

-Community First Responders are local volunteers who live, or work, within the community and are trained to attend certain emergency 999 calls by North West Ambulance Service.
+Community First Responders are local volunteers who live, or work, within the community and are trained by North West Ambulance Service to attend certain emergency 999 calls.

 First Responders will provide emergency first aid, until an ambulance arrives.
-The ambulance service aim to arrive at any emergency within 8 minutes, but that is impossible to achieve all the time in a rural location like ours.
-That's why First Responders are called out at the same time as the ambulance, and provide emergency first aid till the ambulance arrives.
+The ambulance service aim to arrive at an emergency within 8 minutes, but that is impossible to achieve in a rural location like ours, where the average time for an ambulance to get here last year was around 44 minutes.
+That's why First Responders are called out at the same time as the ambulance and are generally on scene within a few minutes, ready to provide emergency first aid till the ambulance or paramedic arrives.

 Currently there are 10 local volunteers in the Glenridding/Patterdale First Responder Group.
 We train in the evening once a month (usually third Monday) and are always seeking additional volunteers).

 If you are interested in volunteering or would like more information, please contact Paul Neate (Team Leader) on 017684 82284.